How to Screen Candidates: Tips from Ag Recruiters

 Video Interview

-We recommend pulling in another team member or two in this stage of the interview process to gather multiple perspectives on the candidate and avoid biased opinions.
+We recommend pulling in another team member or two at this stage of the interview process to gather multiple perspectives on the candidate and avoid biased opinions.
 This may be another company leader or team member(s) who would work directly with this hire.

 On-site Interview